 “If we study Japanese art, we see a man who is undoubtedly wise, philosophic and intelligent, who spends his time doing what? …

 Sumi-e, also called Suiboku-ga, is the art of ink wash-painting.
 Characteristically, it is an East Asian art, and has been practiced there for well over a thousand years.
 Sumi-e depicts the spirit or essence of an object or scene rather than its outward appearance — and does so in the fewest possible strokes.
 Because of this simplicity, the painter’s character and personality come through in his/her work.
 In both viewing and creating, Sumi-e is a very contemplative form of painting.

-All students will start from the basics of ink-wash painting, such as how to hold a brush.
+In this class at RESOBOX, a Japanese cultural center in New York, all students will start from the basics of ink-wash painting, such as how to hold a brush.
 All materials such as ink, brushes, calligraphy paper, etc. will be provided for the students.

 About the Instructor